yo1dog/controls-dat-json/README.md

 property           | description
 -------------------|------------
 `type`             | The type of physical control (ex: `"joy-8way-rotary-mechanical"`).
-The value must be one of the types defined in the controls definitions map ([`/json/controlDefMap.json`](https://github.com/yo1dog/controls-dat-json/blob/master/json/controlDefMap.json)).
+The value must be one of the types defined in the [Control Definition Map](#control-definition-map).
 `descriptor`       | *optional* A descriptor for the control.
 It describes any  special detail about where the control is/aspects of the control.
-The value must be one of the descriptors defined for this control's definition in the control definitions map ([`/json/controlDefMap.json`](https://github.com/yo1dog/controls-dat-json/blob/master/json/controlDefMap.json)).
+The value must be one of the descriptors defined for this control's definition in the [Control Definition Map](#control-definition-map).
 `outputToInputMap` | A map from the control's outputs to [inputs](#input).
 The value may be `null` if the output is not bound it any MAME input port.
 `buttons`          | A list of [buttons](#button) that are physically attached to the control.
-Button descriptors must be one of the descriptors defined by the control definition in the control definitions map ([`/json/controlDefMap.json`](https://github.com/yo1dog/controls-dat-json/blob/master/json/controlDefMap.json)).
+Button descriptors must be one of the descriptors defined by the control definition in the [Control Definition Map](#control-definition-map).

 ### Button